syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add the **"AutoLabel"** control with its basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio, and add the **"AutoLabel"** control with its basic functionalities.

 ## Assembly deployment